 1. What do you think when you look at this picture?
-Is the person lonely, or just enjoying the feel or the afternoon sun?
+Is the person lonely, or just enjoying the feel of the afternoon sun?

 2. Think about how being on your own is not the same as being lonely.
 People can be lonely in a group or even with their family.

 3. Loneliness is something most people experience at different time in their lives, in different ways.
-It usually involves missing meaningful contact with others, or being dissatisfied by your social connections.
+It usually involves missing meaningful contact with others, or being dissatisfied with your social connections.